 The Montgomery Township Committee is made up of five committee members.
 One committee member is selected as Mayor each January.
 The committee exercises all legislative power of the Township, except matters of health which are controlled by the Board of Health.

 Current Mayor Sadaf Jaffer, recently announced she is dropping out of the race.
 Two candidates are now vying for one seat on the committee.
 Read more here.

-Somerset County is governed and managed by a Board of Chosen Commissioners, previously called freeholders.
-The board consists of five members, two of which are up for election this year to serve three-year terms.
+Somerset County is governed and managed by a Board of Chosen Freeholders (to be renamed "Commissioners" in January).
+The board consists of five members.
+Two three-year-terms are up for election this year.

-Four candidates are running for county commission: Paul Drake (D), Brian Gallagher (R), Brian Levine (R), and Douglas Singleterry (D)
+Four candidates are running for county commission: Paul Drake (D), Brian Gallagher (R), Brian Levine (R), and Douglas Singleterry (D).
+Read more here.